-Two other highly rated risks for higher education institutions relate to culture and resilience – specifically, that the organisation’s culture may not encourage the timely identification and escalation of risk issues and market opportunities, and that the organisation may not be sufficiently resilient and/or agile to manage an unexpected crisis.
+Two other highly rated risks for higher education institutions relate to culture and resilience – specifically, that the organization’s culture may not encourage the timely identification and escalation of risk issues and market opportunities, and that the organization may not be sufficiently resilient and/or agile to manage an unexpected crisis.
 These concerns are understandable.
-Decentralised federated IT models continue to prevent higher education organisations from leveraging employee skill sets across colleges and lead to a lack of consistency and maturity across the enterprise.
-Further, aging technology infrastructure and a heavy dependence on traditional on-premise environments combined with the higher education industry’s reality of generally lower budgets for modernisation raises the impact of these types of events when they are technology-related.
+Decentralized federated IT models continue to prevent higher education organizations from leveraging employee skill sets across colleges and lead to a lack of consistency and maturity across the enterprise.
+Further, aging technology infrastructure and a heavy dependence on traditional on-premise environments combined with the higher education industry’s reality of generally lower budgets for modernization raises the impact of these types of events when they are technology-related.

-More higher education institutions are focusing on formalising and maturing their enterprise risk management functions, which places a brighter spotlight on culture and resiliency.
-In addition, most higher education institutions operate in a decentralised model, which tends to exacerbate culture- and resilience-related issues.
+More higher education institutions are focusing on formalizing and maturing their enterprise risk management functions, which places a brighter spotlight on culture and resiliency.
+In addition, most higher education institutions operate in a decentralized model, which tends to exacerbate culture- and resilience-related issues.

 Another related area of concern is third-party risk management – there may be a lack of understanding about risk exposures resulting from third-party operations that are not fully aligned with an institution with regard to potential risk issues as well as market opportunities.
 Finally, ongoing concerns among higher education institutions regarding security and fraud risk likely are focusing greater attention among members of the board and C-suite on culture and resiliency.